jmacdotorg/sweat/README.md

 # Installation

-First, make sure you have the \`cpanm\` program on your machine.
-It is likely available as "cpanminus" in your favorite package manager.
+**First, make sure you have the `cpanm` program on your machine.** It is likely available as "cpanminus" in your favorite package manager.
 (Or install it from source, through the instructions at [http://cpanmin.us](http://cpanmin.us).)

+Then, choose one of the options below.

+## Installing the latest release

+Run this command:

+    cpanm Sweat

+## Installing from source

-Then, run these commands:
+Clone this repository locally, and then run these commands:

     cpanm --installdeps .
     perl Build.PL